Core in Theology

-The Core requirement in Theology is six credit hours and may be fulfilled by one of several two-semester sequences.
-Each sequence in the Theology core offers a distinctive contribution, but together they share the following goals in common:
+The Core requirement in Theology is six credit hours and may be fulfilled in a variety of ways.
+Each offers distinctive contributions, but together they share the following goals in common:

 - engaging the quest for truth and meaning that generate theological insight in Christianity and other religious traditions;

 - exploring the fundamental texts and practices that shape Christian theology;

 - understanding the dynamic relationship between religious truth-claims and their moral implications, both personal and societal;